bcgov/aps-infra-platform/documentation/how-to/protected-externally.md

 ## Before you begin

-The commands provided in this tutorial are for a Unix shell (e.g. `bash`, `zsh`).
-If you are running Windows, it is recommended to use WSL2.

-## Download the `gwa` CLI

-Start by downloading the `gwa` cli and adding to `PATH` for the session:
+You need to have the `gwa` command line interface (CLI).
+Download it from [GitHub](https://github.com/bcgov/gwa-cli/releases) and add to `PATH` for the session.

+On Linux, run this command to get set up:

 ```sh linenums="0"
 curl -L https://github.com/bcgov/gwa-cli/releases/download/v2.0.15/gwa_Linux_x86_64.tgz | tar -zxf -